aunraza-dev/COVID19-Detection-with-CNN/README.md

 # Features
 ## CNN Model:
-Developed and trained a Convolutional Neural Network using Python and popular deep learning libraries (e.g., TensorFlow, PyTorch, Keras) to analyze X-ray images for COVID-19 detection.
+Developed and trained a Convolutional Neural Network using Python and popular deep learning library (Keras) to analyze X-ray images for COVID-19 detection.
 ## GUI Interface:
-Created an intuitive Graphical User Interface (GUI) using [insert GUI toolkit/library name] to enable easy interaction with the trained model.
+Created an intuitive Graphical User Interface (GUI) using (Tkinter) to enable easy interaction with the trained model.
 Users can upload X-ray images and get real-time predictions regarding COVID-19 presence.
 ## Binary Classification:
 The system performs binary classification, distinguishing between COVID-19 positive and negative cases based on learned features extracted from X-ray images.

 # Usage
 ## Data Preparation:
-Gathered and preprocessed X-ray images from Kaggle link ().
+Gathered and preprocessed X-ray images from Kaggle.
 ## Model Training:
 Developed and trained the CNN model using labeled X-ray images, optimizing for accuracy and robustness.
 ## GUI Integration: